 TMJ dysfunction is a common cause of earache in patients with a normal ear examination.

-Some Causes of Earache
+Evaluation of Earache

-History of present illness should assess the location, duration, and severity of pain and whether it is constant or intermittent.
+History of present illness should assess the location, duration, and severity of ear pain and whether it is constant or intermittent.
 If intermittent, it is important to determine whether it is random or occurs mainly with swallowing or jaw movement.
 Important associated symptoms include ear drainage, hearing loss, and sore throat.
 The patient should be asked about any attempts at cleaning the ear canal (eg, with cotton swab) or other recent instrumentation, foreign bodies, recent air travel or scuba diving, and swimming or other recurrent water exposure to ears.

 Review of systems should ask about symptoms of chronic illness, such as weight loss and fevers.